Hub Hart

-Georgetown
+Early life

-James Hart was born in Everett, Massachusetts, in 1878.
-In 1901, he enrolled at Georgetown University to study dentistry and was also a star running back and end on the football team for four years.
-Prior to Georgetown he shortly attended Boston College with fellow Georgetown back Joseph Reilly.
+Hart was born in Everett, Massachusetts on February 2, 1878.
+He played football at Everett High School and began his collegiate career at Boston College, where he played with fellow Georgetown back Joseph Reilly.

 Football

+In 1901, Hart enrolled at Georgetown to study dentistry.
 On November 16, 1901, he solidified himself in Georgetown football history by scoring all three of his team's touchdowns in a 17–16 win over the University of Virginia.
 He was selected All-Southern in 1901.
 Hart was named team captain in 1903.
 That season, he had a 99-yard run from scrimmage against Maryland; this is still a school record.
 His nickname, "Hub", originated from his central position on most of the team's plays.
 He was elected to the Georgetown Hall of Fame.

+In 1910, Hart served as the head football coach at Boston College in 1910, compiling a record of 0–4–2.